tklebel/rOpenSci-blog/draft.md

 `microbenchmark`, `profvis` or `bench` can help you in different ways to make sure that your code runs more efficiently.

-At the beginning of the post I mentioned, that there would probably be a better approach on parsing those files altogether.
+At the beginning of the post I mentioned, that there might be a better approach on parsing those files altogether.
 Before I finish, I want to briefly elaborate on that thought.